 If you don’t have this purple folder, your team has standard team folders.
 Keep reading to learn more.

-Team folders are the way to build out your core company data structure in Dropbox.
+Team folders help your members stay organized and get in sync.
 Team folders are created by an admin, and are a company-owned place to share files with team members and outside contributors working on the same projects.

 In this article you'll learn how to:

 Team folders are first shared with Dropbox groups, which include members who perform similar functions (e.g. a finance group).
 Then, the admin who created the team folder sets the correct access level (view or edit) for each group.

 Subfolders created in a team folder can also be shared with individual team members and people outside the team.
 As with groups, the admin can set view or edit permissions of individual members in subfolders.

 Follow these steps to get started with groups:

 - Sign in to dropbox.com with your admin credentials.

 - Click Content.

 - Add a group (or groups) that need access to the team folder, and decide if the group should have view or edit access.